Sri Aurobindo: Conversion from politics to spirituality

-In July 1905 then Viceroy of India, Lord Curzon, partitioned Bengal.
+In July 1905, then Viceroy of India, Lord Curzon, partitioned Bengal.
 This sparked an outburst of public anger against the British, leading to civil unrest and a nationalist campaign by groups of revolutionaries that included Aurobindo.
 In 1908, Khudiram Bose and Prafulla Chaki attempted to kill Magistrate Kingsford, a judge known for handing down particularly severe sentences against nationalists.
 However, the bomb thrown at his horse carriage missed its target and instead landed in another carriage and killed two British women, the wife and daughter of barrister Pringle Kennedy.
 Aurobindo was also arrested on charges of planning and overseeing the attack and imprisoned in solitary confinement in Alipore Jail.
 The trial of the Alipore Bomb Case lasted for a year, but eventually, he was acquitted on 6 May 1909.
 His defense counsel was Chittaranjan Das.

-During this period in the Jail, his view of life was radically changed due to spiritual experiences and realizations.
+During this period in the Jail, his view of life was radically changed due to spiritual experiences and realisations.
 Consequently, his aim went far beyond the service and liberation of the country.

 Aurobindo said he was "visited" by Vivekananda in the Alipore Jail: "It is a fact that I was hearing constantly the voice of Vivekananda speaking to me for a fortnight in the jail in my solitary meditation and felt his presence."

-In his autobiographical notes, Aurobindo said he felt a vast sense of calmness when he first came back to India.
-He could not explain this and continued to have various such experiences from time to time.
+In his autobiographical notes, Aurobindo said he felt a vast calm when returning to India.
+He could not explain this and continued to have various such experiences occasionally.
 He knew nothing of yoga at that time and started his practice of it without a teacher, except for some rules that he learned from Mr. Devadhar, a friend who was a disciple of Swami Brahmananda of Ganga Math, Chandod.
 In 1907, Barin introduced Aurobindo to Vishnu Bhaskar Lele, a Maharashtrian yogi.
-Aurobindo was influenced by the guidance he got from the yogi, who had instructed Aurobindo to depend on an inner guide and any kind of external guru or guidance would not be required.
+Aurobindo was influenced by guidance from the yogi, who instructed Aurobindo to depend on an inner guide, and any external guru or guidance would not be required.

-In 1910 Aurobindo withdrew himself from all political activities and went into hiding at Chandannagar in the house of Motilal Roy, while the British colonial government were attempting to prosecute him for sedition on the basis of a signed article titled 'To My Countrymen', published in Karmayogin.
-As Aurobindo disappeared from view, the warrant was held back and the prosecution postponed.
-Aurobindo manoeuvred the police into open action and a warrant was issued on 4 April 1910, but the warrant could not be executed because on that date he had reached Pondicherry, then a French colony.
+In 1910, Aurobindo withdrew himself from all political activities and went into hiding at Chandannagar in the house of Motilal Roy while the British colonial government was attempting to prosecute him for sedition based on a signed article titled "To My Countrymen", published in Karmayogin.
+As Aurobindo disappeared from view, the warrant was held back, and the prosecution postponed.
+Aurobindo maneuvered the police into open action, and a warrant was issued on 4 April 1910, but the warrant could not be executed because, on that date, he had reached Pondicherry, then a French colony.
 The warrant against Aurobindo was withdrawn.